EDUC 816 Applied Research

 *The information contained in our Course Guides is provided as a sample.
 Specific course curriculum and requirements for each course are provided by individual instructors each semester.
 Students should not use Course Guides to find and complete assignments, class prerequisites, or order books.

 A doctoral education should prepare the graduate to innovate within his/her workplace and identify implications for practice, policy, or research.
-This course is designed to equip the student to identify problems and begin formulation of the foundation of the applied research project.
+This course is designed to equip the candidate to identify problems and begin formulation of the foundation of the applied research project.

 Textbook readings and lecture presentations